muratkilic1978/php-include-exercise/README.md

 This is a quick introduction to the programming language PHP

 ## Create a new PHP-file
-Go and open your favorite text-editor (eg. Brackets).
+Go and open your favorite text-editor (eg. Visual Studio Code or Brackets).
 Create a new file and save it as **index.php**

 ## Write your first PHP code